combinator-ml/combinator/docs/index.md

 ## Featured Stacks

-Stacks are oppinionated combinations of components.
+Stacks are opinionated combinations of components.
 [Find out more.](stacks/introduction.md)

 Here are a few examples: